Averaging with DENSS

 DENSS reconstructs particles in an iterative fashion which begins by filling the entire grid of points with random values.
 As a result of this, each run of DENSS with identical input parameters yields a slightly different result.
 These results, while different at high resolution, should be similar at low resolution.
 Therefore, to determine the low-resolution density, one must run DENSS multiple times and average the results.

 There are currently two approaches to averaging maps made easy with DENSS.
 The original approach uses EMAN2, which is a large suite of scientific image processing software most often used for electron microscopy.
 Its very high quality and well supported, however it requires installation of EMAN2 (but that’s pretty easy now).
 There have been reports from some DENSS users about issues getting EMAN2 to run on Windows.
 Also, EMAN2 is quite large, and DENSS only needs one small part of it, and most of the package goes unused by DENSS users.
 So, we decided to write our own alignment and averaging procedure built-in to DENSS.
-It’s still a work in progress but seems to do as good of a job as EMAN2 and takes a little less time computationally.
-Also, in our tests it works on Windows as well.
+In our tests it works on Windows as well.
 If you would like to perform the averaging procedure using EMAN2, click here.
 Both the EMAN2 and the built-in averaging procedures are parallelized for taking advantage of multi-core machines.